borela/naomi/CONTRIBUTING.md

 ## Code style

+* Indent syntax files with 2 spaces.
-* Indent with 4 spaces.
+* Indent other files with 4 spaces.
-* Try to limit to 80 characters.
+* Try to limit the line length to 80 characters, it's easier to scroll vertically than horizontally.
-* Be descriptive as possible.
+* Avoid abbreviations and be descriptive as possible.

 ## Color scheme tips